Physiologic Guided Orthodontics and Case Finishing

 The Objectives of this course are for the participant to be able to:

-- Transition from Growth Appliances to Controlled Arch and finishing mechanics to finish cases orthodontically.
+- Transition from remodeling appliances to Physiologic Guided Orthodontics and finishing mechanics to finish cases orthodontically.

 - Utilize auxiliary appliances to control tongue habits and manage excessive crowding in the mixed dentition.